-NOTE: This change is paused by Azure AD and did not deploy as expected on 1/15/19.
+NOTE: This change has restarted and is rolling out. change is paused by Azure AD and did not deploy as expected on 1/15/19.
 We will update when they restart the rollout.

 We're posting the following message to all Intune customers in the Office Message Center and figured it would be useful to also post it out on this blog.